Pest Control in Coventry

 Coventry has a rich history dating back to medieval times.
 More recently it is the UK City of Culture 2021 and the host city for the 2022 Commonwealth Games.
 It boasts an abundance of unique arts and culture, from music, theatre and festivals to museums.
 The Coventry Music Museum is an award-winning permanent independent museum which showcases the many artists to come out of Coventry & Warwickshire – King, The Enemy, Hazel O’Connor, Delia Derbyshire, Panjabi – as well as 2-Tone music which originated in Coventry with the bands The Specials, The Selecter, Madness, The Beat, Bad Manners, The Bodysnatchers and Akrylykz.

 Much of Coventry city centre was devasted by the blitz during WWII in 1940, including Coventry Cathedral.
 First built in 1043 as the Priory Church of St Mary, it became the medieval Parish Church Cathedral of St Michael in the 14th century.
-After the dissolution of the monasteries in 1539 it fell into decay but was completely ruined by the blitz.
+The cathedral fell into decay after the dissolution of the monasteries in 1539 and was then completely ruined by the blitz.
 The foundation stone of the current cathedral building was laid on 23 March 1956 and the building was consecrated on 25 May 1962.
 The ruins of the old cathedral stand adjacent.

-St. Mary’s Guildhall miraculously survived the blitz.
-It is the finest medieval guildhall in the country.
-Located in the city’s historic Cathedral Quarter, it dates back to 1352 and stands as a monument to the power and wealth of medieval Coventry.
+Located in the city’s historic Cathedral Quarter, St Mary’s Guildhall miraculously survived the blitz.
+Dating back to 1352, it is the finest medieval guildhall in the country.
+It stands as a monument to the power and wealth of medieval Coventry.
 With magnificent interiors, collections of armour, historic furniture, artworks and internationally important tapestries, the Guildhall offers a window into Coventry’s glorious past.
-Over 650-years of history includes being a prison to Mary, Queen of Scots, a theatre for Shakespeare and an inspiration to George Eliot.
+During its 650-years of history it was a prison to Mary, Queen of Scots, a theatre for Shakespeare and an inspiration to George Eliot.